simonambridge/RTFAP2/README.md

 create keyspace if not exists rtfap WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1' };
 ```

-Table for storing Transactions by Status and clustered by narrowing time windows:
+Table for: Transactions by cc_no and txn_time
 ```
 create table if not exists rtfap.transactions_by_status(
 	cc_no text,